Skip to Main Content Skip to left navigation

 Sejong Korea Scholars Program

-Opens Sep 5 2024 06:00 AM (PDT)
+Opens Sep 15 2025 06:00 AM (PDT)

-Deadline Nov 1 2024 11:59 PM (PDT)
+Deadline Nov 1 2025 11:59 PM (PDT)

 Description

-Selected students will participate in “virtual classroom” sessions via the Internet between February and June 2024.
-Students should expect to allot 3–6 hours per week to complete the lectures, discussions, readings, and assignments.
+Students should expect to devote approximately 4 to 6 hours per week to complete the lectures, discussions, readings, assignments, and independent research.
 Since this is a distance-learning course, however, students can structure most of the work around their individual schedules.
-Although intensive, this program equips participants with a rare degree of expertise about Korea and U.S.–Korea relations that may have a significant impact on their choices of study and future careers.
 The SKSP is not a language course and is taught completely in English.
 Students do not need to know the Korean language to participate in this course.
+Students who successfully complete the course earn Stanford Continuing Studies Program credit.

 For more information, please visit the SKSP website at https://spice.fsi.stanford.edu/fellowship/sejong-korea-scholars-program.